paudley/py_qa/docs/reorg/PHASE12.md

 2. All consumers import from either interfaces (for contracts) or domain modules (for implementations) without violating DIP.
 3. `pyqa-interfaces` linter passes cleanly.
-4. CLI lint/reporting/install commands run through DI-resolved services.
+4. CLI lint/reporting/install commands run through DI-resolved services and consume runtime helpers (`pyqa.orchestration.selection_context`, `pyqa.runtime.console.manager`) instead of interface-hosted shims.
 5. Documentation and tests reflect the new architecture and guardrails.